-Professional Values, Attitudes and Enabling

-Acumens Functional Competencies

-To enable trainees to - • present evidence of their demonstration of the PVAAs • reflect on their own competence, • know their strengths and weaknesses, and • use feedback to inform and develop their competence. • reflect on their own competence, know their strengths and weaknesses, and use feedback to inform and develop their competence. • reflect on their own competence, know their strengths and weaknesses, and use feedback to inform and develop their competence. • The recorded evidence must provide qualitative evidence: • of a trainee's self-evaluation of their display of A quantitative and qualitative record of the trainee's practical experience in the Functional Competencies; and Sufficient information to allow reviewers, evaluators, assessors and SAICA to determine the sufficiency of the trainee's experience to date and to identify the need for specific experience.
+Professional Values, Attitudes and Enabling Acumens Functional Competencies To enable trainees to - present evidence of their demonstration of the PVAAs reflect on their own competence, know their strengths and weaknesses, and use feedback to inform and develop their competence. reflect on their own competence, know their strengths and weaknesses, and use feedback to inform and develop their strengths and weaknesses, and use feedback to inform and develop their strengths and weaknesses, and use feedback to inform and develop their competence.
+The recorded evidence must provide qualitative evidence: of a trainee's self-evaluation of their display of To provide - A quantitative and qualitative record of the trainee's practical experience in the Functional Competencies; and Sufficient information to allow reviewers, evaluators, assessors and SAICA to determine the sufficiency1 of the trainee's experience to date and to identify the need for specific experience.